 Category 3.
 Is the substance compatible with organic production practices?
-Substance: Tocopherols
+Tocopherols (aquatic animals)

-Question Yes No N/A Comments/Documentation (TAP; petition; regulatory agency; other) fa the substance consistent with organic rming and handling?
-6517(c)(1)(A)(iii); 6517(c)(2)(A)(ii)] X X Synthetic tocopherols are currently permitted for specific uses in organic livestock production and organic handling.
+Question Yes No N/A Comments/Documentation (TAP; petition; regulatory agency; other) Is the substance consistent with organic farming and handling? [§6517(c)(1)(A)(iii); 6517(c)(2)(A)(ii)] X Synthetic tocopherols are currently permitted for specific uses in organic livestock production and organic handling.
 Tocopherols are not specifically named in the National List as synthetic feed additives allowed for use in organic livestock production.
 However, mixed tocopherols are a source of vitamin E. Vitamins (used for enrichment or fortification when FDA approved) are included on the National List as synthetic ingredients allowed as feed additives in organic livestock production (7 CFR 205.603[d][3]).
 Tocopherols derived from vegetable oil are allowed for use as ingredients in or on processed products labeled as "organic" or "made with organic (specified ingredients or food group[s])" when rosemary extracts are not a suitable alternative (7 CFR 205.605[b])(TR lines 26-32).
-Inconsistent with use of vitamins in terrestrial animals, where they are restricted to use for, "enrichment or fortification when FDA approved."
-Synthetic preservative. sy the substance compatible with a stem of sustainable agriculture?
-6518(m)(7)] X X "The basis for organic livestock production is the development of a harmonious relationship between land, plants, and livestock, and respect for the physiological and behavioral needs of livestock" (NOSB Principles of Organic Production and Handling). the ma used in livestock feed or pet food, Is e nutritional quality of the food aintained with the substance?
-205.600(b)(3)] X Tocopherols are mixed with fish oil, fish meal, and other feed ingredients to prevent oxidation of the polyunsaturated fatty acids present in the lipids and thereby protect the nutritional value of the feed.
+Is the substance compatible with a system of sustainable agriculture? [§6518(m)(7)] X See 1 above If used in livestock feed or pet food, Is the nutritional quality of the food maintained with the substance? [§205.600(b)(3)] X Tocopherols are mixed with fish oil, fish meal, and other feed ingredients to prevent oxidation of the polyunsaturated fatty acids present in the lipids and thereby protect the nutritional value of the feed.
 Polyunsaturated fatty acids are very susceptible to autoxidation when exposed to oxygen in the atmosphere (Tacon, 1992).
-During the process of lipid autoxidation, toxic degradation products are formed in the feed that may cause pathological changes in the fish

-(Hardy and Roley, 2000).
+During the process of lipid autoxidation, toxic degradation products are formed in the feed that may cause pathological changes in the fish (Hardy and Roley, 2000).
 (TR lines 99- 105) Furthermore, oxidation destroys essential fatty acids in the feed, and consuming oxidized lipids may have deleterious effects on tissue levels of vitamins C and E. 4.
 If used in livestock feed or pet food, Is the primary use as a preservative? [§205.600(b)(4)] X Oxidation of the lipids in fish meal generates heat that is sometime sufficient to cause spontaneous combustion of feeds (Hardy and Roley, 2000).
 (TR lines 107-109) Tocopherols are used to stabilize fishmeal and are required under law if fishmeal is to be transported.
-5. If used in livestock feed or pet food, is the primary use to recreate or improve flavors, colors, textures, or nutritive value lost in processing (except when required by law)? [§205.600(b)(4)] X See comments at Item 3 above.
-6. Is the substance used in production, and does it contain an active synthetic ingredient in the following categories: [§6517(c)(1)(B)(i); X copper and sulfur compounds toxins derived from bacteria X pheromones, soaps, horticultural oils, fish emulsions, treated seed, vitamins and minerals Х livestock parasiticides and medicines Х production aids including netting, tree wraps and seals, insect traps, sticky barriers, row covers, and equipment cleansers X
+5. If used in livestock feed or pet food, Is the primary use to recreate or improve flavors, colors, textures, or nutritive value lost in processing (except when required by law)? [§205.600(b)(4)] X See comments at Item 3 above.
+6. Is the substance used in production, and does it contain an active synthetic ingredient in the following categories: [§6517(c)(1)(B)(i); copper and sulfur compounds X toxins derived from bacteria Х pheromones, soaps, horticultural oils, fish emulsions, treated seed, vitamins and minerals Х Tocopherols are in the vitamin group livestock parasiticides and medicines Х production aids including netting, tree wraps and seals, insect traps, sticky barriers, row covers, and equipment cleansers Х